 Southwestern College Info Tech Building

-Quality control was a top priority on this project to produce the client’s desired outcome.
-Craftsmen took extra care not to leave hammer marks on the plywood and to avoid unsymmetrical plywood seams.
+Quality control was a top priority on this project to deliver the client’s desired outcome.
+Craftsmen took extra care not to leave hammer marks on the plywood and to avoid uneven plywood seams.
 Place and finish teams also took extra care to ensure all panels were clear of debris before and during concrete placement.
-To accommodate the different thicknesses of form liner, a reveal up to 3in tall (deep) separates each pillowed section.
-To prevent the reveals from reading into the finished product all cuts were beveled to maximize the visual effect of each pillow.
-Table saws were used to back-cut a 22 degree angle on the HDO plywood form liner in order to ensure a tight seal and quality product after stripping.
+Table saws were used to back-cut a 22-degree angle on the HDO plywood form at each joint to ensure a tight seal and quality product after stripping.

 Along with the critical information technology services which will be housed in this building, the tilt-up walls raise the bar for future concrete work on a campus already teaming with architectural concrete.
 This unique finish pushes the boundaries of what is architecturally possible with concrete and the look couldn’t have been accomplished quickly and economically without the use of tilt-up concrete construction.